brunocitoni/Mods/DreamQuest/README.txt

 ------------------------------------------------------------

-🧩 Custom Content
+🧩 Custom Content (Work in Progress)

-[CustomContentLoader.dll]
-- 📦 Required to enable any custom content.

 [GamblerProfession] (Work in Progress)
 - 🎲 Adds a new class focused on randomness and buffs/debuffs.